- Flexible, DD1 4NY

 We work collaboratively with the Scottish Social Services Council (SSSC), which is the regulatory body for the social service workforce in Scotland.
 The Care Inspectorate and the SSSC have a shared purpose to improve the experience and outcomes for people who use social services in Scotland

 About the role

-If you believe that you are a suitable candidate for this post, please download and complete an application form, (and equal opportunities form where you are an external applicant), and submit it by email to firstname.lastname@example.org by 08:00 on Monday 11 October 2021.
+If you believe that your expertise, skills and motivation make you suitable for this post, please complete an application form (and an Equalities Monitoring Form where you are an external applicant) and return by email to firstname.lastname@example.org by no later than 8:00 on Monday 31 January 2022.

 Interviews for this post will take place on Wednesday 9 February 2022 via Microsoft Teams.